Need to Know: Artificial Intelligence

 Amid a cascade of digital-driven new ways of working, organizations are steadily embracing—and harnessing—the power of artificial intelligence (AI).
 According to a 2022 global survey by IBM, 35 percent of companies are using AI, while an additional 42 percent are exploring AI adoption.
 It’s evolving from a nice-to-have tool to a business imperative: Half of organizations are realizing benefits from using AI, with 54 percent achieving cost savings and efficiencies.

-For project teams, turning over tasks to AI, machine learning or automation software is transforming how initiatives get delivered, says Geetha Gopal, PMP, head of infrastructure projects delivery and digital transformation, Panasonic Asia Pacific, Singapore.
+For project teams, turning over tasks to AI, machine learning or automation software is transforming how initiatives get delivered, says Geetha Gopal, PMP, Chief Operating Officer, Verdana, Singapore.
 AI integration also reveals new opportunities for project leaders to embrace the power of data.